- Important: Read This Section Before Running BatchMan

 - Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., four times.

-- Text Styles: BatchMan will look through all the Land F/X Text Styles in your default Preference Set and update the styles in each drawing to match your current settings for those styles.
+- Text Styles: BatchMan will look through all the Land F/X Text Styles in your default Preference Set and redefine the styles in each drawing to match your current settings for those styles using the REAT command.

 - Make Slide: Shoots a slide of each file.